lammermann/vimfiles/bundle/YouCompleteMe/README.md

 `CTRL-O` to jump back to where you where before invoking the command (and `CTRL-I` to jump forward; see `:h jumplist` for details).

+### The `GoToInclude` subcommand

+Looks up the current line for a header and jumps to it.

+Supported in filetypes: `c, cpp, objc, objcpp`

 ### The `GoToDeclaration` subcommand

 Looks up the symbol under the cursor and jumps to its declaration.